 Small boat anchors are most effective in an asymmetrical design, distinct to the symmetrical dual-fluke designs of history and larger vessels.
 An asymmetrical arrangement necessitates that the anchor will position itself in the correct attitude for setting, regardless of how it is dropped on the seabed.

-developed in Germany by Rolf Kaczirek, is the first of the new generation anchors, and it pioneered a novel configuration involving a semi-circular roll-bar.
+The Bügel, developed in Germany by Rolf Kaczirek, is the first of the new generation anchors, and it pioneered a novel configuration involving a semi-circular roll-bar.
 The weight of the fluke rolls the anchor about the roll-bar, pivoting on the shank end.
 The Bügel is very primitive, consisting of:

 It represents a good development on most old generation anchors, except perhaps the Delta in some circumstances, but is hampered by its simplistic configuration and non-optimized design.

-a development of Frenchman Alain Poiraud, is almost the polar opposite of the Bügel in terms of design complexity.
+The Spade, a development of Frenchman Alain Poiraud, is almost the polar opposite of the Bügel in terms of design complexity.
 Omitting a roll-bar, the Spade makes use of the old generation technique of self-righting: simply place a sufficiently heavy mass in the tip, until the anchor cannot possibly sit on its back.
 The Spade accordingly has a lead insert built into a dedicated ballast chamber in its tip.
 Additionally, the shank is hollow, fabricated by plate welded together in a triangular cross-section.
 The fluke is concave, for maximum resistance in soft substrates.
 The anchor therefore consists of:

 The Spade is a very effective and high performing anchor, owing entirely to its efficient fluke shape which improves drastically on old plow configurations and significantly on flat fluke designs (including the Bügel).
 However, on a weight-for-weight basis the fluke is smaller than it might be, on account of the dedicated ballast, which cuts its potential holding power.
 The complicated design raises fabrication costs and it is questionable if the hollow shank is of adequate strength to handle abuse in stringent environments – the aluminium versions bend very easily indeed.